The Davenport (Davenport, Iowa)

-The Davenport Hotel is a historic building located in downtown Davenport, Iowa, United States.
+The Davenport Hotel was a historic building located in downtown Davenport, Iowa, United States.
 It was individually listed on the National Register of Historic Places in 1983.
 In 2020 it was included as a contributing property in the Davenport Downtown Commercial Historic District.
-It is currently an apartment building called The Davenport.
+It was an apartment building called The Davenport.
+A rear portion of the building collapsed in 2023.
+The majority of the building was demolished on June 12, 2023.
+Several remaining sections were demolished over the next three days.

 History

-Stockholders incorporated the Davenport Hotel Company in 1905 to construct a modern hotel that was roughly equidistance from the city's two passenger depots.
+Stockholders incorporated the Davenport Hotel Company in 1905 to construct a modern hotel that was roughly equidistant from the city's two passenger depots.
 The construction of the Davenport Hotel in 1907 ushered in the third phase of hotel construction in the city of Davenport.
 It replaced the Kimball House as Davenport's finest hotel.
 The other hotels that belong to this era are the Dempsey Hotel (1913), the Hotel Blackhawk (1915) and the Hotel Mississippi (1931).
 It was considered the first "modern" hotel in the city, and was touted as one of the finest hotels in the Mississippi River Valley when it opened.
 The hotel featured such amenities as "fireproof" construction, elevators, a dining room, and sample rooms for traveling salesmen.
 The building's interior also featured "steam heat, hot and cold water, telephones and electric lights, heavy brass bedsteads with box springs and hair mattresses, velvet carpets and fancy window draperies, quartered oak and Flemish oak furniture, mahogany combination tables and writing desks and beveled mirrors."
 It was also the first of Davenport's "tall buildings."

 The Davenport was built a block away from the new Rock Island Railroad station making it convenient for travelers.
 However, it was undermined by the Dempsey Hotel, which was built next to the station and provided moderately priced rooms.
 The more elegant Hotel Blackhawk also resulted in a loss of business to the Davenport and the hotel was sold to the Blackhawk Hotel company in 1916.
 The hotel was damaged in a large fire in 1939.

 The building remained a hotel into the 1960s, but it eventually became an apartment building.
 It was extensively renovated in the mid-1980s at a cost of $5.5 million.